 Suddenly losing your job while you have a baby on the way can be a frightening experience.
 You rely on income stability, workplace benefits and your right to grow your family.

 If you were fired while you were pregnant, that does not necessarily mean that discrimination took place, but it is worth investigating.
 Pregnancy discrimination happens more often than people realize, despite laws that protect pregnant women, such as the Fair Employment and Housing Act (FEHA), Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA).
 You also have rights under California’s Pregnancy Disability Leave Law (PDLL) and you may be entitled to Paid Family Leave (PFL).

 What Should I Do First?

-Contacting an attorney at our office, The Armstrong Law Firm, is always a great first step to protecting yourself when you suspect pregnancy discrimination took place.
+Contacting a San Francisco pregnancy discrimination attorney at our office, The Armstrong Law Firm, is always a great first step to protecting yourself when you suspect pregnancy discrimination took place.
 There are some other steps you can take as well preserve your rights:

 Get Information About Your Rights